patterns-app/patterns-devkit/README.md

 default deduplication behavior, relations to other schemas, and other metadata associated with a specific type of data record.

 `Schemas` behave like _interfaces_ in other typed languages.
-The snapflow type system is structurally and gradually typed -- schemas are both optional and inferred, there is no explicit type hierarchy, and type compatibility can be inspected at runtime.
+The basis type system is structurally and gradually typed -- schemas are both optional and inferred, there is no explicit type hierarchy, and type compatibility can be inspected at runtime.
 A type is a subtype of, or "compatible" with, another type if it defines a superset of compatible fields or if it provides an `implementation`